 As a result, a medical error might not be malpractice if other reasonable medical professionals would have made the same decision under the same circumstances.
-Establishing the applicable standard of care in your case typically requires an Erb’s Palsy attorney to hire independent medical professionals to evaluate your medical records and offer an opinion.
+Establishing the applicable standard of care in your case typically requires an Erb’s palsy attorney to hire independent medical professionals to evaluate your medical records and offer an opinion.

 Along with establishing the applicable standard of care and proving that your healthcare providers breached the standard, you will need to show that the provider’s negligence was the cause of your child’s injury and that your child suffered some form of compensable harm.

-If you can’t show that the professional did not meet the standard of care and that your child suffered severe harm, you will not have a viable medical malpractice claim for your child’s Erb’s Palsy.
+If you can’t show that the professional did not meet the standard of care and that your child suffered severe harm, you will not have a viable medical malpractice claim for your child’s Erb’s palsy.

 In our experience, physicians and insurers commonly give parents other explanations for Erb’s palsy rather than admitting to making preventable medical errors.
-Our legal team is familiar with the common risk factors and the errors that lead to brachial plexus injuries.
-We also have a network of medical professionals in obstetrical medicine who can evaluate your medical records and determine what happened.

 When you hire the Law Office of Cohen & Jaffe, you will work directly with our partners, Stephen Cohen and Richard Jaffe.
-As a trained EMT, attorney Richard Jaffe has a firsthand understanding of the seriousness of traumatic injuries such as brachial plexus injuries.
+As a trained EMT, attorney Richard Jaffe has a first-hand understanding of the seriousness of traumatic injuries such as brachial plexus injuries.

 There is no cost to you to have your case reviewed.
-If we file an Erb’s palsy lawsuit on your behalf, we only charge an attorney fee unless we recover compensation for your through a negotiated settlement or a jury award.
-Most cases we handle are resolved without going to trial. .
+If we file an Erb’s palsy lawsuit on your behalf, we only charge an attorney fee unless we recover compensation for your family through a negotiated settlement or a jury award.
+Most cases we handle are resolved without going to trial.